 - The agreement cannot be unconscionable (unfair) when it is signed

-- There must be a full and fair disclosure of assets and debts when the agreement is signed
+- There must be full and fair disclosure of assets and debts when the agreement is signed

-Prenuptial Agreement Virginia Law
+Virginia Prenuptial Agreement Law

 Every state has different regulations on what can and cannot be included in a prenuptial agreement.
 According to Virginia law, a prenuptial agreement can include the following: